deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ## Testing

-Given that we're separating concerns and testing, let's build a unit test.
+Given that we're separating concerns and testing, we'll build a unit test.
 Since our dataset is on our class path, we have a few neat tricks to retrieve it.
-Deeplearning4j leverages Spring for a few reflection utilities as well as a more robust version of classpath discovery of components.
-With that in mind our test will looking like the following:
+Deeplearning4j uses Spring for a few reflection utilities as well as a more robust version of the classpath discovery of components.
+With that in mind, our test looks like the following:

     @Test
     public void testRetrieval() throws  Exception {